k-uu/Foodecipher/README.md

 > - change an ingredient in an existing recipe
 > - add a new ingredient and core nutrient/mass ratio to an existing recipe
 > - remove an ingredient from an existing recipe
+> - save all existing recipes to a file
+? - load all saved recipes from a file

+TODO: HashMap to EnumMap,